ibm-cloud-docs/Registry/registry_security_enforce.md

 IBM Container Image Security Enforcement gets the information about image content trust and vulnerabilities from {{site.data.keyword.registrylong}}.
 You can choose whether to block or allow images from other registries in your policies, but you cannot use vulnerability or trust enforcement for these images.

-Your {{site.data.keyword.containershort_notm}} cluster [autorecovery](../../containers/cs_health.html#autorecovery) system might be affected by IBM Container Image Security Enforcement.
-For example, if a node goes down, then its workload is scheduled to a new node.
-If Vulnerability Advisor detects a new vulnerability since your image was first deployed, Security Enforcement prevents the scheduler from creating the new pod.
-{:tip}

 ## Installing Container Image Security Enforcement in your cluster
 {: #sec_enforce_install}